Summary of Covenants

-No building, fence or other structure shall be erected, placed or altered on any property in Brandermill until the proposed building plans, specifications, exterior color or finish, and plot plan (showing the proposed location of such building or structure, drives and parking areas) shall have been approved in writing by the Brandermill Community Association Architectural Review Board.
+No building, fence, or other structure shall be erected, placed or altered on any property in Brandermill until the proposed building plans, specifications, exterior color or finish, and plot plan (showing the proposed location of such building or structure, drives and parking areas) shall have been approved in writing by the Brandermill Community Association Architectural Review Board.
 No alteration in the exterior appearance of any building or structure shall be made without like approval.
 General Covenants, Part I, Paragraph 1.
-Approved projects must be completed within six months.
+Residential approved projects must be completed within six months.

 Each property owner and tenant is responsible for preventing the development of any unclean, unsightly or unkempt conditions of buildings or grounds on such property which shall tend to substantially reduce the beauty of the neighborhood as a whole or the specific area.
 General Covenants, Part I, Paragraph 5.

 Mailbox maintenance is the responsibility of the property owner.
-Paint kits are available for a fee at the BCA.

 Permission of Brandermill Community Association is required for all signs.
 The association may restrict the size, color and content of signs.
 General Covenants, Part I, Paragraph 4 (See Rules and Regulations for the policies on personal signs and real estate signs.)